 - You can substitute feta or goat cheese for the blue cheese.

 - You’ll want to use a sweet onion like Vidalia or Texas Sweet.

 - Add a drizzle of balsamic reduction for more flavor.

-- 3 sweet onions such as Vidalia, sliced
+- 3 large sweet onions such as Vidalia, sliced

 - 1 package puff pastry

 - 1/4 cup blue cheese see post for substitutions

 - For 8 servings, roll out one sheet puff pastry.
 Roll with a rolling pin until smooth and flat.
 Cut into 4 equal portions.
 Take square and fold over each side about 1/2 inch so that the edges are double thickness.
 This will better hold the ingredients in the center.
 Bake in 400 degree oven until golden brown about 20 minutes.

 - Once pastry squares are golden, remove from oven and spoon onions in center of square.
 Top with blue cheese.
 Return to oven and bake until cheese melts.
 Serve immediately.

 To keep your eyes from stinging and watering while cutting onions, place the onion in the freezer for 15 minutes before you plan to start cooking.
 Chilling the onion slows the release of the enzyme responsible for teary eyes.